 Students will be required to work with a faculty member from their home institution in their area of study on the preparation of their presentation, for it is also a goal of this conference for young scholars to become familiar with the processes of writing an abstract and revising/improving their work.
 Given that the abstract deadline is early in the spring semester, students are encouraged to revise and then present a paper written for a course during a prior semester, or to base their presentation on an ongoing senior research or creative project.
-Faculty mentors are invited to attend the conference and may also serve as panel moderators.
+Faculty are invited to attend the conference and may also serve as panel moderators.

 The selection of papers or creative work that will be presented at the symposium will be done by a faculty sub-committee.
 While the goal of this symposium is to showcase student scholarship and creative work of the highest level, it also provides an equally important opportunity for student scholars to learn the mechanics of preparing and presenting their own work.
 To that end, abstracts that meet basic professional standards and exhibit the formulation of an original research question/trajectory will be accepted.

 Students will be notified of the final decision regarding their abstracts within two weeks of the submission date.